I think by now, we all know that an important part of personal branding takes place in social media. But, do you have a plan for that?

 - And how will your actions make you feel about yourself and your personal brand development day to day?

-When you’ve answered these questions and are sure you know where you’re going, it’s time to design your strategy and how you’re going to implement your answers.
+When you’ve answered these questions and are sure you know what successful strategies you have to develop, it’s time to design your strategy and how you’re going to implement your answers.

 But before going there, I think you should consider one other aspect that looks at what the outcome will be.
 Is what you’re doing making you happy?